 Directorate-General for Health and Food Safety

-IntroductionIn health monitoring, the exchange of health indicators at regional level across Europe allows health professionals and decision-makers to place their own region within the wider context of all other regions across the EU or cross-border regions.
+In health monitoring, health indicators at regional level allow health professionals and decision-makers to place their own region within the wider context of all other regions across the EU or cross-border regions.
 In addition, the EU Cohesion Policy aims to reduce economic and social disparities between regions in Europe and health has increasingly been recognised as an important asset for regional development and competitiveness.

 Regional health data in Eurostat